filipkoukal/ner-tag-app/readme.md

     - If a token has been labeled previously, its history will appear here
 6. Document options
-    - Used to mark the currently selected document or all in progress (orange) documents as finished explain general usage (have a picture of app in a real scenario)
+    - Used to mark the currently selected document or all in progress (orange) documents as finished

 ### Token history
 If an entity has been assigned to a particular token, then that token has a recorded history of all previous assignments (in the currently selected document and other documents).
 A small H in the upper right corner of the token is used to signalize if it has been previously tagged.
 In addition, a token with an existing history will have its previous assignments listed under the Token history section in right part of the window, under individual tokens.